OHDSI/Vocabulary-v5.0/ATC/readme.md

 - Working directory dev_atc.

 1. Prepare the working environment using the content of *manual_work* folder
-2. Run *load_input.sql* that populates the table with ATC - RxNorm connections from different sources, that do not need manual control (dmd, grr, umls, vandf, jmdc, dpd) and sources, that need some manual preparations bpdm (don't have ATC codes in source files, need to be grabbed separately), z-index (manual table), Norway drug bank https://www.legemiddelsok.no/ (doesn't have connection to RxN, RxNE, need to be boilered).
-KDC (manual table).
-And for sure not all ATC - RxNorm conditions have a good quality and the manual review is needed.
-For these reasons we are using the table atc_rxnorm_to_drop_in_sources, that contains all wrong connections, that came from sources.
-The manual tables should be prepared separately and uploaded into DB.
+2. Run *load_input.sql* that populates a temporary table with ATC - RxNorm relationships from various sources, including the group of sourced processed fully automatically: dmd, grr, vandf, jmdc, dpd, sources, that require some manual corrections: bpdm, Z-index, Norway Drug Bank and KDC.
+The whole list of the sources with the descriptions is available from the [ATC documentation](https://github.com/OHDSI/Vocabulary-v5.0/wiki/Vocab.-ATC).
+The ATC - RxNorm relationships, collected from the above-mentioned sources, are subject to the semi-automatic review.
+The results of the review are incorporated into the atc_rxnorm_to_drop_in_sources table (manual_work folder).
-3. Run *updating_manual_tables.sql* to modify concept_manual and concept_relationships_manual tables.
+3. Run *update_manual_tables.sql* to modify concept_manual and concept_relationships_manual tables.
-4. Run *load_stage.sql* which populates the **staging tables** of **concept_stage, concept_relationship_stage**, and **concept_synonym_stage**
+4. Run *load_stage.sql*
 5. Run *generic_update.sql*
     ```sql
     SELECT devv5.genericupdate();
     ```
-6. Perform **post-processing**:
+6. Perform *post-processing*, which builds hierarchical relationships:
     ```sql
     DO $_$
     BEGIN
         PERFORM VOCABULARY_PACK.pConceptAncestor(IS_SMALL=>TRUE);
     END $_$;
     ```
-7. Upgrading process is finished
+7. Enjoy the results!